(A) Purpose

 professional degree;

-(ii) Expertise in an appropriate academic field and evidence
+(ii) Expertise in an appropriate academic field and evidence of

-(iii) Ability and dedication as an effective
+(iii) Ability and dedication as an effective teacher;

-(iv) Creativity and competence in an appropriate field of
+(iv) Creativity and competence in an appropriate field of research

-research and scholarship; and
+and scholarship; and

-(v) Ability to assume responsibility for service to the
+(v) Ability to assume responsibility for service to the college,

-college, university or profession.
+university or profession.

-(d) "Appointments with tenure" are appointments
+(d) "Appointments with tenure" are appointments for

-positive recommendations by the department chair, respective college dean, and
+recommendations by the department chair, respective college dean, and

 consultation with the vice president for academic affairs.
 The vice president